ISAITB/docs-itb-ta/source/api/index.rst

 * ``endTime``, containing a timestamp of the session's completion time.
 * ``message``, optionally included if an overall output message was produced by the test session.

-Finally, in case detailed log traces were requested (i.e. property ``withLogs`` was included and set to ``true``), each test session will also include a property named ``logs``.
+In case detailed log traces were requested (i.e. property ``withLogs`` was included and set to ``true``), each test session will also include a property named ``logs``.
 This is a string array containing one item per reported log message.
+Similarly, if test session reports were requested (i.e. property ``withReports`` was included and set to ``true``), a further property named
+``report`` will be included.
+This is a string value that includes the complete XML content of the report as a JSON-escaped string
+(click :download:`here<../testHistory/resources/test_case_report.xml>` for a complete XML report sample).

-The following example illustrates the status information returned for a single completed test session with logs included:
+The following example illustrates the status information returned for a single completed test session with logs and reports included:

 .. code-block:: json